SkafteNicki/dtu_mlops/s7_deployment/ml_deployment.md

         This is useful when the model can accept inputs of different sizes, e.g. when the model is used in a dynamic batching scenario.
 In the example above we have specified that the first axis of the input tensor should be considered dynamic, meaning that the model can accept inputs of different batch sizes.
-While it may be tempting to specify all axes as dynamic, however this can lead to slower inference times, because the ONNX runtime will not be able to optimize the computational graph as well.
+While it may be tempting to specify all axes as dynamic, this can lead to slower inference times because the ONNX runtime will not be able to optimize the computational graph as well.

 3. Check that the model was correctly exported by loading it using the `onnx` package and afterwards check the graph